Archive for August, 2017

 - Use production techniques, that are used on professional sets, to make high quality videos quickly and efficiently.

-…And do all this in under one hour.
+…And do all this in under an hour.

 Question 7: What is at stake if I don’t get what I need?